eneliviu/drf-backend-api/README.md

 - **TripDetailView**: Tests for retrieving a specific trip using valid and invalid IDs.
 - **ImageListView**: Tests for listing images associated with trips, including handling shared and non-shared images.
 - **ImageDetailView**: Tests for retrieving a specific image associated with a trip using valid and invalid IDs.
+- **ImageModel**:  Test suite for the Image model, including creating and updating images with valid and invalid data.
+- **ImageModelValidation**:  Test suite for validating the Image model's save method to ensure that it correctly validates new and updated images, particularly focusing on the validation of the image file extension.

 The test suite includes setup methods to initialize test data and individual test methods to verify the functionality of the respective endpoints.